 For sensors with diaphragm, the load lowers the middle of the measuring element.
 This deformation, known as the deflection full scale, is so small that it cannot be seen with the naked eye.
-For sensors of the model 8417, it is in the range of up to 60 μm at max. load.
+For sensors of the model 8438 up to $60 \,\mu\text{m}$ at max. load, dependent on the sensor's measurement range.
 The deflection is directly proportional to the load.